 Kendra Appelman-Eastvedt

-Outreach and Technical Assistance Unit Manager
+Outreach & Technical Assistance Unit Manager

 Kendra joined CDPHE in 2016 and currently leads the Outreach and Technical Assistance Unit.
 Prior to joining CDPHE, Kendra worked for the State of Colorado Community College System, and spent many years in the financial services industry.
 Kendra earned a Master’s degree in Political Science from Colorado State University in Fort Collins where her areas of study were public administration and policy and American environmental policy.
 Kendra is excited to be a part of the Colorado Circular Communities team and is looking forward to helping the program grow.